Accounting for shared covariates in semi-parametric Bayesian additive regression trees: BART

-As a Bayesian model, BART places priors on the parameters of interest, assuming that $\sigma^{2} \sim \mbox{IG}(\nu/2, \nu\lambda/2)$ and $\mu_{t\ell} \sim \mbox{N} (0, \sigma_{\mu}^{2})$, where $\mbox{IG}(\cdot)$ represents the inverse gamma distribution and $\sigma_{\mu} = 0.5/(k\sqrt{T})$, with $k \in [1,3]$ such that each terminal node in each tree contributes only a small amount to the overall fit.
+As a Bayesian model, BART places priors on the parameters of interest, assuming that $\sigma^{2} \sim \mbox{IG}(\nu/2, \nu\lambda/2)$ and $\mu_{t\ell} \sim \mbox{N} (0, \sigma_{\mu}^{2})$, where $\mbox{IG}(\cdot)$ represents the inverse gamma distribution and $\sigma_{\mu} = 0.5/(k\sqrt{T})$, with $k \in \lbrack1,3\rbrack$ such that each terminal node in each tree contributes only a small amount to the overall fit.
 In addition, a branching process prior is considered to control the depth of the trees.
-With this prior, each internal node $\ell^\prime$ is observed at depth $d_{t{\ell^\prime}}$ with probability $\eta(1+d_{t{\ell^\prime}})^{-\zeta}$, where $\eta \in (0,1)$ and $\zeta \ge 0$. \cite{chipman2010bart} recommend $\eta=2$ and $\zeta = 0.95$, which tends to favour shallow trees.
+With this prior, each internal node $\ell^\prime$ is observed at depth $d_{t{\ell^\prime}}$ with probability $\eta(1+d_{t{\ell^\prime}})^{-\zeta}$, where $\eta \in (0,1)$ and $\zeta \ge 0$. \citet{chipman2010bart} recommend $\eta=2$ and $\zeta = 0.95$, which tends to favour shallow trees.
 See Appendix \ref{appendix_BART} for further details.

-Fitting and inference for BART models is accomplished via MCMC \citep{handbookMCMC}.
-It is common to begin with all trees set as stumps and to initially only grow trees with high posterior probability.
-Thereafter, each tree is updated in turn by proposing a potential grow, prune, change, or swap move, whereby the type of move is chosen at random.
-Each modified tree is compared to its previous version considering the partial residuals $\mathbf{R}_{t} = \mathbf{y} - \sum_{j \ne t}^{T} g\left(\mathbf{X}, \mathcal{M}_{j}, \mathcal{T}_{j}\right)$ and the structure of both trees via a marginal likelihood calculation.
-This comparison is carried out via a Metropolis-Hastings step, and it is needed to select only splitting rules that improve the final prediction, since they are chosen based on a uniform distribution.
-After doing this for all $T$ trees, all node-level parameters ($\mu_{t \ell}$) are generated and the error variance ($\sigma^{2}$) is updated from their full conditional distributions.
-This entire scheme is then iteratively repeated; see Appendix \ref{appendix_BART} for further details.
+Fitting and inference for BART models is accomplished via MCMC.
+It is common to begin with all trees set as stumps.
+While they are stumps, the only possible move is grow.
+Thereafter, each tree is updated in turn by proposing a potential grow, prune, change, or swap move, whereby the type of move is chosen with probabilities 0.25, 0.25, 0.4, and 0.1, respectively.
+Each modified tree is compared to its previous version considering the partial residuals $\mathbf{R}_{t} = \mathbf{y} - \sum_{j \ne t}^{T} g\left(\mathbf{X}, \bm{\mathcal{M}}_{j}, \mathcal{T}_{j}\right)$ and the structure of both trees via a marginal likelihood calculation.
+This comparison is carried out via a Metropolis-Hastings (MH) step, and it is needed to select only splitting rules that improve the final prediction, since they are chosen based on a uniform distribution.
+Hence, all node-level parameters ($\mu_{t \ell}$) are generated.
+After doing this for all $T$ trees, the error variance ($\sigma^{2}$) is updated from its full conditional distribution.
+This entire scheme is then iteratively repeated; see Appendix \ref{appendix_BART} for further details on the BART implementation.
 The BART algorithm is practically implemented in the \textsf{R} packages \texttt{bartMachine} \citep{JSSv070i04}, \texttt{dbarts} \citep{dbarts}, and \texttt{BART} \citep{BART_Rpkg}.